phaupt/atclient/README.md

 Once your terminal is in Explicit Response (ER) mode you can run the application in continuous User Emulation mode.

-Serial port is auto detected at start and re-initialized in case of communication interruption.

-Note that any GET-INPUT proactive STK commands will always be responded with the value '123456'.

 `pi@raspberypi:~/atclient $ java -Dlog.file=atclient.log -Dlog4j.configurationFile=log4j2.xml -cp "./class:./lib/*" com.swisscom.atclient.ATClient`

+##### Keywords

+If a keyword (case sensitive) is found in the Mobile ID authentication message, the ATClient will invoke specific actions.
+This is helpful to simulate a specific user behavior.

+`'CANCEL'     : TerminalResponse '16' - Proactive SIM session terminated by user.`

+`'STKTIMEOUT' : TerminalResponse '18' - No response from user.`

+`'BLOCKPIN'   : Mobile ID PIN will be blocked.`

 ##### Auto start at boot

 There are several ways to autostart ATClient.
 The easiest way is to edit `/etc/rc.local`.
 Just before the `exit 0`, add:
-`(/bin/sleep 60 && /usr/bin/java -Dlog.file=/home/pi/atclient/atclient.log -Dlog4j.configurationFile=/home/pi/atclient/log4j2.xml -cp "/home/pi/atclient/class:/home/pi/atclient/lib/*" com.swisscom.atclient.GsmClient) &`
+`(/bin/sleep 60 && /usr/bin/java -Dlog.file=/home/pi/atclient/atclient.log -Dlog4j.configurationFile=/home/pi/atclient/log4j2.xml -cp "/home/pi/atclient/class:/home/pi/atclient/lib/*" com.swisscom.atclient.ATClient) &`

+The sleep of 60 seconds is recommende because the PLS8-E LTE terminal requires 30-40 seconds boot time.

 ### Logfile